Author: GeonaM_26 Version: *C

 Figure 1: BLE Component Configuration Setting for Public Device Address

 When you enable this option, the “Company assigned” part of the device address is generated using the Wafer ID and X-Y die location on the wafer .PSoC creator then populates the company-assigned part of the device address using the 6 bits of the Die X register, 6 bits of the Die Y register, 5 bits of the Die wafer, and 7 bits of the Die Lot registers.
 Thus, you get 2^24 different device addresses.

 The address configured here is static and is designed to be used for development purposes only.
 This address is programmed into the device via the SWD interface.
 Normally, this address must be programmed only once during mass production, and then never changed in field.
 However, user flash can be reprogrammed in-field many times.

 During prototyping (firmware design), this address can be programmed using MiniProg3.
-To do so, use the SFlash Update Tool installed in the “C:\Program Files (x86)\Cypress\Programmer\Example\Misc\PSoC4-BLE-SFLASH-Update\Executable” folder of PSoC Programmer.
-See Figure 2.
+To do so, use the Sflash Update Tool available in PSoC Programmer installation directory.
+There are separate versions for PSoC 6 BLE and PSoC 4 BLE devices.

-On this tool, enter the device address structure of type CYBLE_GAP_BD_ADDR_T in the Row 0 line to store it in the SFLASH.
+2 .PSoC4-BLE-SFLASH-Update.exe is available in the C:\Program Files (x86)\Cypress\Programmer\Examples\Misc\PSoC4-BLE-SFLASH-Update\Executable folder.
+See Figure 3.
+On this tool, enter the device address structure of type CYBLE_GAP_BD_ADDR_T [BJ3] in the Row 0 line to store it in the Sflash.

-Figure 2: PSoC 4 BLE SFlash Update Tool
+Figure 3: PSoC 4 BLE Sflash Update Tool